GangaKrishna03/Adidas_PowerBI_dashboard/README.md

 # Adidas_PowerBI_dashboard
-The objective of this project is to Analyze and visualize key aspects of Adidas's sales to identify trends, patterns, and insights which can be used to optimize sales strategies and improve profitability.
+TThe objective of this assignment is to analyze the Adidas sales database and identify key insights to help improve sales performance and optimize business strategies.